Thatpo/Formjs/README.md

 # Formjs
-Practice on making javascript forms
+Practice on making javascript forms and passing data to different forms